 The London Road Side had a long low stand containing seats and standing for spectators.
 The food bar was alongside it with a nice open picnic area next to it.
 The near end had flat open and covered standing as well as the clubhouse.

 The far end consisted of practice pitches.
-The right hand side had a corner section which was obviously new containing facilities with a small stand alongside it.
-The players emerged from this stand which had cricket ground style benches in front.
+The right-hand side had a corner section which was obviously new containing facilities with a small stand alongside it.
+The players emerged from this stand which had cricket ground-style benches in front.

-A league regulation had deemed this seated area out of bounds a fence was fitted at the rear to stop anyone having access to the match officials.
+A league regulation had deemed this seated area out of bounds a fence was fitted at the rear to stop anyone from having access to the match officials.
 I was taken into the clubhouse and shown pictures of how the ground looked before the local enthusiasts weaved their magic.

 Salters Lane was now a nice well looked after facility which was a credit to those who’d put in the hard yards for the club.

-Back in town I had lunch at the newly opened Wetherspoons pub, The Leading Light on Preston Street, where I had a relaxing bite while trying out a couple of local ales before commencing to my next port of call at Sittingbourne.
+Back in town, I had lunch at the newly opened Wetherspoons pub, The Leading Light on Preston Street, where I had a relaxing bite while trying out a couple of local ales before commencing to my next port of call at Sittingbourne.

-Faversham epitomised exactly why I enjoy seeing new towns, pubs and meeting the wonderful caring people who keep their local football clubs going.
+Faversham epitomised exactly why I enjoy seeing new towns, and pubs and meeting the wonderful caring people who keep their local football clubs going.
 I looked forward to visiting on a matchday.

 Faversham